daniil-pogorelov/Better-Tab/README.md

         3. The application will be added to the list.
    * **Setting/Changing a Shortcut:**
         1. Select an application in the list.
-        2. Click the "Set Shortcut" button (or double-click the "Shortcut" cell for that app).
+        2. Click the "Set Shortcut" button.
         3. The "Shortcut" cell will display "Type shortcut...".
         4. Press your desired keyboard combination for this app.
         5. To clear a shortcut, trigger the recording and press `Escape`.